Concord Law School Tour

 Concord Law School Accreditation

-Concord’s formal merger with Kaplan University in 2007 made it the first online law school to be part of a regionally accredited university.
+Concord’s formal merger with Kaplan University (now Purdue University Global) in 2007 made it the first online law school to be part of a regionally accredited university.

-Kaplan University has the same institutional accreditation as other major universities.
-Kaplan University is accredited by The Higher Learning Commission.
+Purdue University Global has the same institutional accreditation as other major universities.
+Purdue University Global is accredited by The Higher Learning Commission.
 This accreditation covers all our academic programs, all branch campuses, and all programs provided via distance education.
-For more information, please visit the HLC website at hlcommission.org, write to them at 230 S. LaSalle Street, Suite 7-500, Chicago, IL 60604, or call 800.621.7440.
+For more information, please visit the HLC website at hlcommission.org, write to them at 230 S. LaSalle Street, Suite 7-500, Chicago, IL 60604, or call 800-621-7440.